Serg70877/Cyber-Security-Notes/README.md

 - Use smbclient to show available shares with -L and access them
 - WorkShares can occasionally be logged into without a password
 - E.g. smbclient //127.0.0.1/SHARE$

+### Port 6379
+Usually associated with redis
+- Accessed using redis-cli
+- redis is an in-memory database
+- Use info to list all databases, then use select `id` to select a database by its id
+- Use keys * to get all keys, then get `keyname` to get the corresponding value

 ## Database
 ### Accessing Microsoft SQL Server